Immunity-Boosting Foods For Kids During Their Exams

-All spices in your kitchen – turmeric, cinnamon to the sparingly used star anise, holy basil seeds have immunity-boosting powers, because of the presence of a unique active ingredient in each of them.
+All spices in your kitchen – turmeric, cinnamon, the sparingly used star anise, the holy basil seeds and so on – have immunity-boosting powers, because of the presence of a unique active ingredient in each of them.

-For eg: curcumin in turmeric, piperine in pepper, thymol in cumin, shikimic acid in staranise, cinnamaldehde in cinnamon, all exert pro-immune activity in the body.
+For example, curcumin in turmeric, piperine in pepper, thymol in cumin, shikimic acid in star anise, cinnamaldehyde in cinnamon, all exert pro-immune activity in the body.
 A good way to consume them is to either dry roast the spice (to release its essential oils) or brew them in hot water and consume with a dash of raw honey.

 2. Garlic and Onion

 Both garlic and onion have the power to combat bacteria, viruses and fungi.
-They provide organic sulphur compounds which are an important immunity boosting mineral and boost the production of a master antioxidant called Glutathione from liver that exhibits radical scavenging activity thereby bucking up immunity.
-While garlic is rich in nutrients like manganese, Vitamin B6, C and selenium, onion tends to be rich in quercetin and Vitamin C.
+They provide organic sulphur compounds which are important immunity-boosting minerals.
+They boost the production of a master antioxidant called glutathione in the liver.
+This antioxidant exhibits radical scavenging activity, thereby bucking up immunity.
+While garlic is rich in nutrients like manganese, vitamin B6, C and selenium, onion tends to be rich in quercetin and vitamin C.

 3. Raw coconut oil